planetary-social/planetary-pub/README.md

 A pub

 This creates an `sbot`, and imports and exposes the viewer app.
+The viewer app is an http server for the pub.

 See the [render.com dashboard](https://dashboard.render.com/web/srv-c6elp2vh8vlcnlnvsm5g/settings)